pubsub-a/micro/README.md

 This is the reference implementation of the [PubSub/A interface proposal][pubsub-interfaces].
 The implementation is written in TypeScript but can be consumed from any JavaScript code.

+While PubSub/A is designed to work over the network, this reference implementation only works locally.
+Subscriptions are only share among the same instance of the PubSubMicro instance.

 Building and Installation
 -------------------------